openpolis/op-verify/README.rst

 Openpolis verification tasks
 ============================

-Management tasks and admin interface for verifying openpolis data consistency"
+Management tasks and admin interface for verifying openpolis data consistency

 See `project/` folde for the source code (django/python).